-- Name.
-Enter a unique name for the component. - § Description.
+- Description.
 (Optional) Enter additional information about the component. - § Critical.
 Click to select this check box if the component is critical.

 Note: Components specified as critical cause the application to go into a down state when the component is out of threshold.
 Non-critical components cause the application to go into a warning state.
-For more information on application states, see Working with application states (on page 147).
+For more information on application states, see Working with application states (on page 159).

 - § Polling frequency.
-Select a time (in minutes or hours) you want APM to wait between polls. - S Command to run.
+Select a time (in minutes or hours) youwant APM to wait between polls. - § Command to run.
 Enter the command to execute on the device.
 This command can be anything that a device can interpret and run; for example, a basic UNIX command or Perl script.